openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/tools/cj-param-tool.md

   ![set](./figures/param-set.png)

-## Wait for Parameter Value Match
+## Wait for System Parameter Value Match

-- Synchronously wait for the specified system parameter to match the given value:
+- Synchronously wait for the specified system parameter to match the given value with the following command:

   ```bash
   param wait name [value] [timeout]